What if a simple technique could change your compositions?

 You can place your subject of focus in a corner, for instance, instead of the center.

 Another option is creating a border full of empty space around your work, like this:

 For traditional art, you can get used to thinking of different compositions with plenty of negative space by using borders.

-This exercise will help you with making realistic 3D shapes on a 2D surface.
+This drawing idea will help you with making realistic 3D shapes on a 2D surface.
 Find objects around your home that you can draw from different angles, focusing on the way the negative space changes around them.

 For the best results, pick an object that has holes in it, such as a cup with a handle, or a chair.
 Look at the gaps inside of the object, seeing their shapes.

 This video does a good job explaining how to do this, using a tea kettle as the example object: